azmyar/advpro24/README.md

 ### Interface Segregation Principle (ISP)
 Isolated interfaces for specific entities ensure that implementations are only concerned with the specific needs of those entities.
 For example, if operations are only needed for `Product`, only relevant methods for `Product` need to be implemented through `ProductService`.
 This helps avoid dependencies on unnecessary or irrelevant methods.

+---

+## Modul 4 : Test-Driven Development & Refactoring

+### TDD Flow:
+Based on the self-reflective questions from Percival (2017) regarding testing objectives, I find the TDD flow outlined to be very useful.
+It provides a structured approach that ensures comprehensive testing coverage, from confirming functional test sufficiency to considering integration points.
+Additionally, the emphasis on writing unit tests upfront promotes better code design and maintainability.

+### F.I.R.S.T.
+Principle:
+Reflecting on the unit tests created in the tutorial, I believe they successfully adhere to the F.I.R.S.T. principle.
+They are likely fast to execute due to their focused scope, independent from each other, and designed to be repeatable.
+Additionally, they should be easily validated and were presumably written before the corresponding production code.